Skip to main content Skip to navigation

 Rather stranger and marking the shift to the less optimistic adult science fiction of the 1950s is The Green Earth Forever by Christopher Monig.
 Here a second moon appears suddenly in the sky on exactly the same day that global nuclear war breaks out.

-“The new satellite was approximately 263,000 miles from Earth only a little farther away than the old moon.
+“The new satellite was approximately 263,000 miles from Earth, only a little farther away than the old moon.
 It seemed nearer because its diameter was 7,700 miles instead of the 2,160 miles of the moon.
 It had an orbital velocity of 18.5 miles per second; its mass was 0.996, as compared to Earth; its volume was 0.995 as compared to Earth; its density was 5.51; its albedo per cent was 50; and its mean daily motion was 0.985 per cent.”

 When Sputnik, the world’s first artificial satellite, was launched in 1957, it was widely hailed as a new, Russian moon, and this term - moon or moonlet for orbiting human spacecraft - was common for some years.
-However after the success of the American and Russian space programmes, as well as the continued development of telescope and imaging technology, it became very obvious that no asteroid of any size could be orbiting between the Earth and the Moon, let alone in the Earth’s upper atmosphere, without being noticed, and the frequency of second satellite stories rather died down.
+However after the success of the American and Russian space programmes, as well as the continued development of telescope and imaging technology, it became very obvious that no asteroid of any significant size could be orbiting between the Earth and the Moon, let alone in the Earth’s upper atmosphere, without being noticed, and the frequency of second satellite stories rather died down.

 A rare example from the 1970s is the novel Dhalgren by Samuel R Delaney [4].
 This novel focuses on a mid-West American town that has been cut off from the rest of the world by some unspecified disaster and the experience of an unreliable and amnesiac narrator.
 It becomes clear that it has also been cut-off from reality as we know it.
 While the skies are usually shrouded in cloud, a giant red sun is sometimes seen… and so is a second moon which is promptly and irreverently dubbed George.
 Here the second satellite isn’t the focus of the story, but instead a way to challenge the reader’s assumptions and question the presumed realities that underlie the world we perceive.
 Indeed, two of the characters use it to discuss how their perceptions changed both after the 1969 Apollo 11 Moon landing and after seeing George: